cuducos/createnv/README.md

 If you want to have a variable with a random value, you can set its default value to `<random>` and Createnv will take care of it.
 Optionally you can specify how long this variable should be with `:int`.

-For example:
+You can use the [`--chars-for-random-string` option](#options) to specify which characters to be used in the random value.

+##### Example

 ```
 SECRET_KEY=<random>
 TOKEN=<random:32>
 ```

-The first line will create a `SECRET_VALUE` with random characters and random length (starting at 64 chars).
+The first line will create a `SECRET_VALUE` with random characters and random length between 64 and 128 chars.

 The second line will create a `TOKEN` with random value and with exactly 32 characters.

-You can use the [`--chars-for-random-string` option](#options) to specify which characters to be used.

 #### Auto generated

-Finally, you can combine existing variables _within the same block_ to create a new variable (without prompting your user to combine them).
+Finally, you can combine existing variables _within the same block_ to create a new variable (without prompting your user to combine them), the syntax is similar to f-strings in Python..

-For example, let's say you want to greet someone:
+##### Example

 ```
 NAME=  # What is your name?